entronad/blog/2019_12_23_Reactive Echarts Flutter Widget/README.md

 ''';
 ```

+**captureAllGestures**

+*bool*

+*( default: false )*

+Whether the chart captures all gestures.
+Setting it ture is usefull when handling 3D rotation and data zoom bars.
+Note that will prevent containers like ListViews to act to gestures on the charts.

 ---

-These are the all 4 properties of flutter_echarts.
+These are the all 5 properties of flutter_echarts.
 Other things like when to update charts are made by inside mechanisms.
 This makes flutter_echarts looks just like a simple presentational StatelessWidget.
 Users just need to be famliar with Echarts and no additional learning.

 A full example is here: [flutter_echarts_example](https://github.com/entronad/flutter_echarts/tree/master/example) .